 Try the following search.
 What kind of words does it find?

-The code you've used above is a part of a formal language called a "regular expression".
-Computer programs that accept typed input use regular expressions for checking items like dates, credit card numbers and product codes.
+The code you've used above is a part of a formal language called a regular expression.
+Computer programs that accept typed input use regular expressions for checking things like dates, credit card numbers and product codes.
 They’re used extensively by programming language compilers and interpreters to make sense of the text that a programmer types in.
 We'll look at them in more detail in the section on regular expressions.

 Next we examine a simple system for reading input called a finite state automaton, which – as we'll find out later – is closely related to regular expressions.
 Later we'll explore the idea of grammars, another kind of formal language that can deal with more complicated forms of input.